Happy Birthday, Billy Joel!!!

 Billy Joel is not involved in the project in any way, and according to a representative, “no rights in music, name/likeness or life story will be granted” to the project.

 In 2020, Billy and wife Alexis have announced that their Joel Foundation would be making a series of donations amounting to $500,000 for aid and relief for the coronavirus pandemic.
 The couple issued a statement explaining, “Our first donation will be $500,000 in the form of Personal Protective Equipment (PPE).
 BStrong (Bethenny Frankel‘s disaster relief initiative) will immediately purchase masks, corona (virus test) kits and hazmat suits for the doctors and nurses in hospitals that are in dire need.”

 The Joel Foundation also donated $25,000 to Greenwich Village’s Smalls Jazz Club & Mezzrow.
 The club has created a nonprofit organization called SmallsLIVE Foundation for Jazz Art and Education.

 Released in 2019 was the digital playlist, titled Live Through The Years, features 20 performances captured in concert between 1977 and 2006 — a few of which have only been available via concert video sets.
-Included on the set are previously unreleased live cuts recorded at such historic venues as Carnegie Hall; Nassau Coliseum; Yankee Stadium; Frankfurt, Germany’s Festhalle; the L.A.
+Included on the set are previously released and unissued live cuts recorded at such historic venues as Carnegie Hall; Nassau Coliseum; Yankee Stadium; Frankfurt, Germany’s Festhalle; the L.A.
 Sports Arena; and of course — Madison Square Garden.